-Through 2006, octopuses have been managed as part of the BSAI "other species" complex, along with sharks, skates, and sculpins.
+Through 2007, octopuses have been managed as part of the BSAI "other species" complex, along with sharks, skates, and sculpins.
 Historically, catches of the other species complex were well below TAC and retention of other species was small.
 Due to increasing market value of skates and octopus, retention of other species complex members is increasing.
 This appendix to the other species SAFE chapter was prepared in anticipation that the other species complex will be split into separate components for future management.
 All octopus species would continue to be grouped into a species assemblage.
 At least seven species of octopus are found in the BSAI, and the species composition both of the natural community and the commercial harvest is unknown at this time.
 Octopuses are taken as incidental catch in trawl, longline, and pot fisheries throughout the BSAI; the highest catch rates are from Pacific cod fisheries in the three statistical areas around Unimak Pass.

 The current data are not sufficient for a model-based assessment.
 The Bering Sea and Aleutian Island trawl surveys produce estimates of biomass for octopus, but these estimates are highly variable and may not reflect the same species and sizes of octopus caught by industry.
 As an example of how this species complex might be managed under catch quotas, we have estimated catch limits from available data under both Tier 5 and Tier 6.
 If the most recent 10-year average of bottom trawl survey biomass (BS shelf + BS slope + AI) of 7,251 tons and a conservative estimate of M=0.53 are used, Tier 5 OFL and ABC levels would be 3,843 and 2,882 tons, respectively.
 There are no historical catch records for octopus.
-Estimates of incidental catch rate (including discards) are available for 1997-2005; the average incidental catch rate over this period was 323 mt and the maximum incidental catch was 516 mt in 2004.
-We feel that a standard Tier 6 approach based on the average incidental catch would result in an overly conservative limit. because these data are from a period in which there was very little market or directed effort for octopus.
-We propose instead an alternative approach under Tier 6 that treats the existing data as a "probable safe catch rate", and uses the maximum incidental catch to set the ABC.
+Estimates of incidental catch rate (including discards) are available for 1997-2006; the average incidental catch rate over this period was 324 mt and the maximum incidental catch was 516 mt in 2004.
+We feel that a standard Tier 6 approach based on the average incidental catch would result in an overly conservative limit, because most of these data are from a period in which there was very little market or directed effort for octopus.
+In 2006, we proposed an alternative approach under Tier 6 that treats the existing data as a "probable safe catch rate", and uses the maximum incidental catch to set the ABC.
 This approach would result in an ABC of 516 mt and an OFL of 688 mt.
-This approach would prohibit octopus catch from increasing markedly over existing levels, without unnecessarily constraining fisheries that take octopus as bycatch.
+In 2005 and 2006, the BSAI plan team elected to use the Tier 5 approach to contribute to overall catch limits for the other species assemblage.

+2006 2007

-Method ABC OFL
+Method ABC OFL ABC OFL

-Tier 5 2882 3843
+Tier 5 2882 3843 1540 2053

-Tier 6 (avg) 242 323
+Tier 6 (avg) 242 323 243 324

-Tier 6 (max) 516 688
+Tier 6 (max) 516 688 516 688